 MICHAEL BALSAMO and LARRY NEUMEISTER

-The administration’s push to cast aside Berman set up an extraordinary political and constitutional clash between the Justice Department and one of the nation’s top districts, which has tried major mob, financial crimes and terrorism cases over the years and is investigating Trump’s personal lawyer, Rudy Giuliani.
+The administration’s push to cast aside Berman has set up an extraordinary political and constitutional clash between the Justice Department and one of the nation’s top districts, which has tried major mob and terrorism cases over the years and is investigating Trump’s personal lawyer, Rudy Giuliani.
 “I have not resigned, and have no intention of resigning, my position,” Berman said in a statement late Friday.

 Only days ago, allegations surfaced from former Trump national security adviser John Bolton that the president sought to interfere in an investigation by Berman’s office into the state-owned Turkish bank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

-Berman’s statement Friday night said he would stay on the job until a nominee was confirmed by the Senate.
-He challenged Barr’s power to remove, given that Berman was appointed by federal judges, not by the president, and the White House never formally nominated him.
+Berman’s statement said he would stay on the job until a nominee was confirmed by the Senate.
+He challenged Barr’s power to remove, given that Berman was appointed by federal judges, not by the president.
 Under federal law, a U.S. attorney who is appointed by district court judges can serve “until the vacancy is filled.”

 Federal prosecutors in New York have overseen numerous prosecutions and investigations with ties to Trump in recent years.
 That includes an ongoing investigation into Giuliani’s business dealings, including whether he failed to register as a foreign agent, according to people familiar with the matter.
 They were not authorized to discuss the investigation publicly and spoke on the condition of anonymity.